thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 $ npm install --save request-promise
 ```

-With that, we can create a function called `getMovies` to use the request library.
+With that, we can create a function called `getMovies` to use the `request-promise` library.

 ```javascript
 const request = require('request-promise');